kshaffer/courses/cognition-schedule.md

 # {{ page.title }}

+## September 26 prep

+Read the following (you must be logged in to Google Drive with your CU IdentiKey to access these documents in the class shared folder):

+- Robert O. Gjerdingen, *Music in the Galant Style*, ["Defining schemata"](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6caHZNakRXTktScU0/edit?usp=sharing)
+- David Huron, *Sweet Anticipation*, [Chapter 1, "Introduction"](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6cT093OW1DdlIyejQ/edit?usp=sharing)
+- David Huron, *Sweet Anticipation*, [Chapter 2, "Surprise"](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6cU3J1aVVtV2RUTkk/edit?usp=sharing)

+***By Wednesday, 10am***, submit three factual questions about the readings (one question per reading) to the [quiz preparation Google Doc]() for the week.
+Your quiz cannot count as passing if you do not submit these questions on time.

+Then find and memorize answers to all of the questions in the document and be prepared to answer them on a quiz at the beginning of Friday's class.
+(I will choose 9–10 of your 24 questions.)

+If you have questions about these readings in advance of class, you can discuss them with each other in person, stop by my office, use the comments feature of Google Drive, or tweet questions with the course hashtag (#muscog).

 ## September 19 prep

 First, I thought it might be nice to have class in a more cozy location, at least once or twice to see how it goes.
 Please respond to [this poll](https://docs.google.com/a/colorado.edu/forms/d/1wNc302IqO_85xnkhEbhMECHReaXDjfBx5qB4HMSA-EQ/viewform) by **Wednesday, 10am** with your preference, and watch your CU email Wednesday & Thursday for an announcement after the poll results are in.